ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-applying/index.md

 - The **Age** and **Year** columns have `closeOnApply` set to `true`, so the filter popup will be closed immediately when the filter is applied or cancelled.
 Pressing <kbd>Enter</kbd> will also apply the filter and close the popup.
 - In the **Age** column, Reset will close the filter popup due to the presence of Apply button.

-The expected behaviour when closing the filter popup:
+Note the expected behaviour when clicking the filter popup buttons:

 - Apply closes popup only when `closeOnApply` set to `true`.
 - Reset closes popup only when `closeOnApply` set to `true` and Apply button is present.
 - Cancel closes popup only when `closeOnApply `set to `true`.
 - Clear never closes popup.

 Note the following about filter events:

 - `onFilterOpened` is called when the filter is opened.
 - `onFilterModified` is called when the filter changes regardless of whether the Apply button is present.